 The genome editing field is relatively new and is evolving rapidly.
-We are focusing our research and development efforts on CRISPR gene editing technology using Cas9 and Cpf1 enzymes, but other genome editing technologies may be discovered that provide significant advantages over CRISPR/Cas9 or CRISPR/Cpf1, which could materially harm our business.
+We are focusing our research and development efforts on CRISPR gene editing technology using Cas9 and Cpf1 enzymes, but other genome editing technologies may be discovered that provide significant advantages over CRISPR/Cas9 or CRISPR/Cpf1, which could materially harm our business

 To date, we have focused our efforts on genome editing technologies using CRISPR and the Cas9 and Cpf1 enzymes.
-Other companies have previously undertaken research and development of genome editing technologies using zinc finger nucleases, engineered meganucleases, and transcription activator-like effector ("TALE") nucleases, but to date none has obtained marketing approval for a product candidate.
+Other companies have previously undertaken research and development of genome editing technologies using zinc finger nucleases, engineered meganucleases, and transcription activator-like effector nucleases, but to date none has obtained marketing approval for a product candidate.
 There can be no certainty that the CRISPR/Cas9 or CRISPR/Cpf1 technology will lead to the development of genomic medicines, that other genome editing technologies will not be considered better or more attractive for the development of medicines or that either Cas9 or Cpf1, the two CRISPR associated proteins that we use, may be useful or successful in developing therapeutics.
 For example, Cas9 or Cpf1 may be determined to be less attractive than other CRISPR enzymes, including CRISPR enzymes that have yet to be discovered.
 Similarly, a new genome editing technology that has not been discovered yet may be determined to be more attractive than CRISPR.
 Moreover, if we decide to develop genome technologies other than CRISPR technology using a Cas9 or Cpf1 enzyme, we cannot be certain we will be able to obtain rights to such technologies.
-Although all of our founders who currently provide consulting and advisory services to us in the area of certain genome editing technologies have assignment of inventions obligations to us with respect to the services they perform for us, these assignment of inventions obligations are subject to limitations, and do not extend to their work in other fields or to the intellectual property rights assigned by these founders to such institutions, we would need to enter into license agreements with such institutions.
+Although all of our founders who currently provide consulting and advisory services to us in the areas of certain genome editing technologies have assignment of inventions obligations to us with respect to the services they perform for us, these assignment of inventions obligations are subject to limitations and do not extend to their work in other fields or to the intellectual property arising from their employment with their respective academic and research institutions.
+To obtain intellectual property rights assigned by these founders to such institutions, we would need to enter into license agreements with such institutions.
 Any of these factors could reduce or eliminate our commercial opportunity, and could have a material adverse effect on our business, financial condition, results of operations, and prospects.

-We depend heavily on the success of our most advanced program.
-All of our product development programs are at the preclinical or research stage.
+We depend heavily on the success of EDIT-101.
+Except for EDIT-101, all of our product development programs are at the preclinical or research stage.
 Preclinical testing and clinical trials of product candidates may not be successful.
 If we are unable to commercialize any product candidates we may develop or experience significant delays in doing so, our business will be materially harmed.

-We have invested a significant portion of our efforts and financial resources in the identification of our most advanced product development program for the treatment of Leber Congenital Amaurosis type 10 ("LCA10").
-Our ability to generate product revenues, which we do not expect will occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of a product candidate for the treatment of LCA10 and other product candidates that we may identify in the future.
+We have invested a significant portion of our efforts and financial resources in the identification and development of EDIT-101 to treat LCA10.
+Our ability to generate product revenues, which we do not expect will occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of EDIT-101 by Allergan for the treatment of LCA10 and other product candidates that we may identify in the future.
 The success of product candidates we may identify and develop will depend on many factors, including the following: